Manitoba Provincial Road 357

-Manitoba Provincial Road 357 is a provincial road in the southwestern section of the Canadian province of Manitoba.
+Provincial Road 357 (PR 357) is a 34.9 km east-west highway in the Westman Region of the Canadian province of Manitoba.

 Route description

 PR 357 begins at PTH 10 just south of Erickson, and terminates at PTH 5 near the small community of Birnie.

 PR 357 is an east-west highway providing access to the unincorporated communities of Mountain Road and Hilltop, where it intersects with PR 262.
 Although the road also has two significant north-south jaunts, it is generally quite straight.
 The road does contain a few sharp curves, notably on its descent to its eastbound terminus with PTH 5.